rancher/fleet-docs/docs/oci-storage.md

 There are the fields involved:
 ```
-// when ociRegistry is defined fleet will use oci registry as storage
+// when ociRegistry is defined Fleet will use oci registry as storage
 ociRegistry:
     // url is the OCI registry url.
     url: "docker.io/your-user-here"
     // secret name where the credentials for the OCI registry are.
     // expects a generic secret with username and password keys set.
     authSecretName: oci-secret
-    // basicHTTP allows fleet to uses basic http connections to communicate
+    // basicHTTP allows Fleet to uses basic http connections to communicate
     // with the registry (defaults to false)
     basicHTTP: false
     // insecureSkipTLS allows connections to the OCI registry